 With a digital technology leap, Swedish tech company Orexplore offers new possibilities for Swedish mining to become more environmentally, economically and socially sustainable.

 As early as in the 1990’s, geoengineer Anders Ullberg questioned the traditional method used by the mining industry to map minerals and elements in rock.
 Ullberg believed the process to be ineffective and have too much of an ecological footprint.
 In addition, only a small portion of each drill sample was analysed.
 During the 2000’s, Ullberg and his business partner, radiology professor Ragnar Kullenberg, devoted themselves to developing X-ray technology that would make mapping faster, contain more information and be more environmentally sustainable.
-But it wasn’t until 2010 that Ullberg and Kullenberg patented their technology.
-The same year, Kevin Rebenius was brought in, and Orexplore was founded.
+2010 Ullberg and Kullenberg patented their technology.
+The same year Orexplore was founded and Kevin Rebenius was brought in as CEO.

 On the threshold of a revolution